tobyhede/dto-dashboard/README.md

 ### Branch Often.

  All work should be on a branch.
-Discretion is accepted for small changes.

  Rebase long-living branches often (on master).